 Anthroposophy was established by Rudolf Steiner through books, lectures and other practical initiatives.
-Anthroposophy, or ‘awareness of one’s humanity’, is a path of knowledge and self-development which encompasses the realms of religion, philosophy, art and science.
+Anthroposophy, or ‘awareness of one’s humanity’, is a path of knowledge and self-development which encompasses the realms of religion, spirituality, philosophy, art and science.

 Founded in what is universally human, it offers a cohesive interpretation of human and world evolution, the reality of spiritual worlds (of which this material world is a part), practical methods of developing an objective consciousness of these realms, and deep insights into Christianity and the world’s religions and philosophies.